 Off Campus Opportunities

 Students are encouraged and assisted to participate in internships during their studies.
-Some internships count towards the the number of courses needed to graduate, and in others, students gain work experience and networking opportunities.
+Some internships count toward the the number of courses needed to graduate, and in others students gain work experience and networking opportunities.

 Laurentian Leadership Centre

 King's students are offered special placement into the Laurentian Leadership Centre (LLC) internship program in Ottawa, through Trinity Western University.
-Students earn university credits by taking interdisciplinary courses and gain work experience by interning with a Member of Parliament, government body, business, or non-government organization.
+Students earn university credits by taking interdisciplinary courses and gain work experience by interning with a Member of Parliament, government body, business or non-governmental organization.

-- 4-Year Bachelor of Arts or Science in Environmental Studies (Politics and Economics)
+- 4-year Bachelor of Arts or Science in Environmental Studies (Economics and Politics concentration)